Worklytics/psoxy/README.md

 And, depending on your scenario, you may also need:
   - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is
-    required to deploy your psoxy instances in AWS; and python 3.6+, pip, and awscurl to be able to test your proxy instances locally.
+    required to deploy your psoxy instances in AWS; Node.js and npm, to be able to test your proxy instances locally.
   - [Google Cloud Command Line tool](https://cloud.google.com/sdk/docs/install) Required to host your psoxy instances in GCP *OR* if you plan to connect Google Workspace as a data source.
 It